 In spite of these difficulties, some scientists and philosophers look forward to a more respectful dialogue between the two disciplines in the future.
 As physicist Carlos Rovelli recently wrote [Rovelli2012]:

 I think there is narrow-mindedness, if I might say so, in many of my colleague scientists that don't want to learn what is being said in the philosophy of science.
 There is also a narrow-mindedness in a lot of probably areas of philosophy and the humanities in which they don't want to learn about science, which is even more narrow-minded.
 Somehow cultures reach, enlarge.
 I'm throwing down an open door if I say it here, but restricting our vision of reality today on just the core content of science or the core content of humanities is just being blind to the complexity of reality that we can grasp from a number of points of view, which talk to one another enormously, and which I believe can teach one another enormously.

-For additional discussion, see Royal road.
+For additional discussion, see Progress-science and Royal road.